s1r0n/Dr.S/_student_work/2025-7-14-not-what-i-expected-560.md

 emotionally.
 It challenged my assumptions, expanded my worldview, and deepened my commitment to ethical technology development.
-I’m grateful for the opportunity to engage with such critical issues and hopeful that I can contribute to a future where technology supports human dignity and collective well being.
+I’m grateful for the opportunity to engage with such critical issues and hopeful that I can contribute to a future where technology supports human dignity and collective well-being.

 ## References